ether/etherpad-lite/doc/api/hooks_client-side.md

 1. cc - the contentcollector object
 2. state - the current state of the change being made
 3. tname - the tag name of this node currently being processed
-4. style - the style applied to the node (probably CSS)
+4. styl - the style applied to the node (probably CSS) -- Note the typo
 5. cls - the HTML class string of the node

 This hook is called before the content of a node is collected by the usual methods.
 The cc object can be used to do a bunch of things that modify the content of the pad.
 See, for example, the heading1 plugin for etherpad original.